krafton-ai/AutoEvalGPT/README.md

 Inspired by [Vicuna](https://vicuna.lmsys.org/) from lm-sys, we modified their prompts to be more robust and permutation invariable.

+## What is different from Vicuna's Auto-evaluation?
+1. GPT-4 also generates "Metrics"
+2. Evaluate each metric individually.
+(Not sequentially by one POST requests)
+3. Set Assistant 1 to GPT-4, and fix the score at specific point as well.
+    1. For example, you would assign 7 points to GPT-4 and distribute the scores as 3, 2, 2 for metrics 1, 2, and 3, respectively.
+    2. In `autoeval.py`, you may modify the prompt for custom metrics and adjust the score distribution.
+4. Set Assistant 2 to your model and evaluate.

 ## Prompt Format
 ```
 {Task Description}